Bill Pay

 Accounting Class

-If accounting classes are configured for your account, select the relevant class in the Accounting tab to categorize the bill for reporting purposes.
+If accounting classes are configured for your account, use the Accounting Class field to tag the bill for class-based reporting.

 Adding Expenses and Work Orders to a Bill

-You can attach existing expenses or work orders to a bill directly from the Bill Pay index page — not from inside the bill's Line Items tab.
+You can attach expenses and work orders to a bill directly from the Bill Pay → Bills list view — not from inside the bill itself.

 Adding an Expense